mattermost-community/focalboard/.github/ISSUE_TEMPLATE/doc_improvement.md

 ---
-name: Documentation request
+name: Documentation Request
 about: Request improvement to our documentation
 title: 'Doc: '
-labels: doc
+labels: documentation
 assignees: ''

 ---